Cueillette des champigons – Interdite

 You could commission a painting of this quality, phone, ask how.

-He had no idea how people would respond and expected the works to be disliked.
+I had no idea how people would respond and expected the works to be disliked.

-Gordon has by any standard test a very unusual colour response.
+I have by any standard test a very unusual colour response.

 Most of us have heard of people who sometimes confuse red and green, but few realise the full implications of this so called anomalous colour vision.